Docs/Getting started/Introduction

 4

-Each imported profile has an Active toggle.
-Turn on the profiles you want Off Hours to manage.
-Inactive profiles are visible but no rules execute against them.
+Each marketplace under a seller has its own Active toggle.
+Turn on the marketplaces you want Off Hours to manage.
+Inactive marketplaces are visible but no rules execute against them.

 What access Off Hours requests